ITOCHU Corporation

 -

-The company reports to conduct on-site compliance training for all officers and employees every year raising awareness of compliance, including Anti-Corruption, Anti-Bribery and Antimonopoly Acts.
-The company also implements a 'Compliance Awareness Survey' every two years with all group employees.
-In addition to this, the company also has an Internal Reporting System supporting the prompt discovery and rectification of any incidents of corruption, including bribery.
-However, the information is not externally verified.
+The company reports to conduct on-site compliance training for all officers and employees every year, raising awareness of compliance, including anti-corruption, anti-bribery, and antimonopoly acts.
+In FYE2024 there were no cases in which the company was accused of acts of corruption.
+The information reported is not externally verified.

 -